clue/reactphp-stdio/README.md

 #### Bell

-By default, this project will emit a audible/visible BELL signal when the user tries to execute an otherwise disabled function, such as using the
+By default, this project will emit an audible/visible BELL signal when the user tries to execute an otherwise disabled function, such as using the
 <kbd>left</kbd> or <kbd>backspace</kbd> keys when already at the beginning of the line.